 While Metro Transit is the primary provider of regular route service in the Twin Cities, the Metropolitan Council contracts a small number of routes to private transportation companies.
-As of early 2014, around 10 percent of regular route service – 27 of 128 local, express and suburban routes – was operated under contract.

 Routes have been operated under contract since transit service began in the Twin Cities.
 Private companies such as Medicine Lake Lines and Lorenz Bus Service received operating subsidies from the Metropolitan Transit Commission after the agency became public.
 The practice continued with the introduction of the BE Line in Bloomington and Edina and a Roseville Circulator in the early 1990s.

 Have a “Good Question” that you want answered?
 Email it to email@example.com.